laravel/docs/queues.md

 > {note} Unique jobs require a cache driver that supports [locks](/docs/{{version}}/cache#atomic-locks).
 Currently, the `memcached`, `redis`, `dynamodb`, `database`, `file`, and `array` cache drivers support atomic locks.

 Sometimes, you may want to ensure that only one instance of a specific job is on the queue at any point in time.
-You may do so by implementing the `ShouldBeUnique` interface on your job class:
+You may do so by implementing the `ShouldBeUnique` interface on your job class.
+This interface does not require you to define any additional methods on your class:

     <?php